shadowjet09/JayJay-Final-Project/README.md

 # Welcome
 ### This repository was made for JayJay Tech School assignment purposes.

-In this repository, we created an automated api and web ui test.
+In this repository, we created an automated api and web ui tests.

-To run the test:
+To run the tests:
 1. Clone this repo's "master" branch to your local computer
 2. Open your terminal and then CD it to the project's root
 3. Run the command `./gradlew apiTest` for the API test and `./gradlew webTest` for the Web UI test